 “What I like about this movie is that the characters are speaking honestly.
 I wish people could do that more, and even be allowed to say something ignorant,” says Burr.
 “I don’t think there’s anything wrong with saying anything wrong or ignorant if you grow from the experience.
 I don’t advocate walking around hurting people, but if you say the wrong thing, these days you can immediately apologize and still get fired.
 People are getting thrown in the trash heap.
 What I like about this is that the characters are making a lot of mistakes.
 Everybody sort of takes responsibility for what they do or say, and in the end, they do what’s right for the kid.”

-The process of getting to that point is a complicated and daringly funny one, for while the movie is a drama overall, Costner and Spencer and an array of supporting actors get in plenty of laughs.
-A racially mixed crowd at a preview screening erupted in audible gasps, plenty of laughter and in the climactic moments, even applause.
+The process of getting to that point is a complicated and daringly funny one.
+The movie may be dramatic, Costner and Spencer still generate plenty of laughs.
+A racially-mixed crowd at a preview screening erupted in audible gasps, plenty of laughter and in the climactic moments, even applause.

 “There’s a lot of drama in my life.
 If you’re a comedian, everything you do all day is silly, but comedians make everything dramatic in their life funny.
 Believe me,” he laughs.
 “I fail a lot in my personal life, and then I talk about it.
 OR certain things bug me.
 I don’t like this about myself, but I’m very easily agitated and I have a temper which is something I’m working on.
 It’s great for my comedy, but not in any other area of my life.“

 To hear the full interview with “Black or White’s” Bill Burr as well as director Mike Binder visit Radio Titans’s “Kozversations” podcast.